entando/entando-docs/vuepress/docs/next/docs/curate/bundle-component-details.md

     guiCode: >-
       "<div>Here is the content</div>"

     # Optional.
-A path to a FreeMarker file containing the Fragment content
+A path to a FreeMarker file containing the fragment content
     guiCodePath: my_fragment.ftl

 ## Page Templates